SubhashBose/RouteMUX/README.md

 # RouteMUX

 A lightweight, flexible reverse proxy written in Go.
-Routes HTTP and WebSocket traffic to upstream destinations with per-route configuration for authentication, header manipulation, TLS, and timeouts.
+Routes HTTP and WebSocket traffic to upstream destinations with per-route configuration for authentication, header manipulation, TLS, timeouts, and weighted load-balancing to multiple upstreams.

 ## Features